rkolbi/RRF-machine-config-files/Prusa MK3s/README.md

 M350 X16 Y16 Z16 I1 ; Microstepping with interpolation
 M350 E32 I0 ; Microstepping without interpolation
 M92 X100.00 Y100.00 Z400.00 E280.00 ; Steps per mm
+*Before shifting over to duet, run an M503 in Marlin and save the output for reference.*

-2) Stallguard sensetivity.
+2) Stallguard sensitivity.
-As I'm using 0.9 X/Y stepper you most likely need to adjust your stallguard sensetivity.
+As I'm using 0.9 X/Y stepper you most likely need to adjust your stallguard sensitivity.
 Look for the "M915" gcode.
 A good explanation on how to calibrate stallguard: https://duet3d.dozuki.com/Wiki/Stall_detection_and_sensorless_homing

 3) Mandatory changes to your start gcode (Slicer) to use the autoload feature you may also find in the stock Prusa MK3s firmware.